mharju/lab/README.md

 # Console

-Starting point for a CLJS based "printf on steroids" supporting displaying data in a map or a C3 graph (line, bar chart).
+Starting point for a CLJS based "printf on steroids" supporting displaying data in a map, a C3 graph (line, bar chart), ja vis.js network or plain text based console output.

 The idea is that you listen for events to the websocket channel and update the view accordingly.
 The data can be submitted for example via TCP with a simple script using `websocketd` and `nc`.
-The format for the websocket data is `{"id": <some-id-that-is-listened, "data": <arbitrary-data>}`
+The format for the websocket data is `{"id": <some-id-that-is-listened>, "data": <arbitrary-data>}`

-## Setup
+## Development setup

 To get an interactive development environment run: